loganlgraham/afcpln/README.md

 npm run dev        # starts the API on http://localhost:4000
 ```

+If you leave `MONGODB_URI` unset during local development, the API falls back to `mongodb://127.0.0.1:27017/afcpln`.
+Be sure a MongoDB instance is available there before starting the server.

 The server automatically runs database migrations via Mongoose models.
 The `/api/health` endpoint returns status and timestamp for quick diagnostics.

 ### Frontend setup